-Wood’s daughter, Natalie Gregson Wagner, has defended her stepfather, calling the allegations “outrageous and completely unacceptable.”
+Wood’s daughter, Natasha Gregson Wagner, has defended her stepfather, calling the allegations “outrageous and completely unacceptable.”
 She claimed, “I know that if my mom had been in any kind of distress, he would have given his life for her.”

 8. Albert Dekker